2020 - 2021 Catalog

 - The change of the student's work schedule that is beyond the control of the student, and that affects the student's ability to satisfactorily complete the course.

-- Other good cause as determined by the college official.
+- Other good cause as determined by the campus official.

 - The enrollment is for a student who qualifies for a seventh course enrollment who: